 - 1/2 cup dry red wine (optional)

 - 2 tablespoons \dried oregano, basil, and/or thyme

 - 1 can (15 ounces) cannellini beans, rinsed and drained

 - Heat oil in a Dutch oven or heavy bottomed pot over medium heat.

-- Add the onion, carrot, celery, zucchini, and garlic, season with a pinch of salt and fresh ground pepper.
-Stir to coat with the oil and cook until tender, about 8 minutes.
+- Add onion, carrot, celery, zucchini, and garlic, season with salt and pepper.
+Stir to coat with oil and cook until tender, about 8 minutes.

-- If using wine, add the wine to the pot and cook until it's almost entirely reduced.
+- Add wine, if desired, and cook until it's almost entirely reduced.

-- Bring the soup to a boil, then reduce the heat and simmer uncovered for 30 minutes, adding the cannellini beans in the last 10 minutes of cooking.
-Taste and season with salt and pepper, as needed.
+- Stir in herbs, tomatoes, and stock.
+Bring soup to a boil, then reduce heat and simmer uncovered for 30 minutes, adding cannellini beans in last 10 minutes of cooking.
+Taste and season with salt and pepper, as desired.